christinecha/writing/you-are-not-lazy.md

 "I'm such a procrastinator."\
 "I'm so lazy."

-You, my fellow programmer, have learned languages and solved problems.
+You, my fellow programmer, have learned languages and built worlds.
 You have spent countless hours asking questions and answering them.
-You are a detective, an architect, a designer, a writer, a researcher.
+You are a detective, an architect, a designer, a writer, a researcher, an artist.
 You, my friend, are **not** lazy.

 I reject the idea that when I hit this wall, I must force myself to continue.
 I reject the idea that it is a personal failure to lose motivation.